pablo-codes/Project/ReadMe.md

 - Effective Data Management
 - Simple to use

-make sure you create a user before you enter the client

-## if no user you will be redirected to register
+## Pls read the author notes

 # How to create user

     1 Ensure email is unique
-    2 Ensure username is unique
-    or if not user will be redirected back
-    3 Password will be saved by web app
+    2 Ensure username is unique or if not user will be redirected back 3 Password will be saved by web app

 # How to Add Topics